mozilla-services/majc/docs/development.md

 ## Build process

+The build process is what allows our source code in `packages/` to be compacted into a small set of "minified" `.js` and `.mjs` files which can then be used in other projects.

-MAJC's build process is handled primarily through `tsup` and can be configured via a top-level `tsup.config.ts` file.
-All bundled dist files output by the build process can be found in `./dist`.
+MAJC's build process is handled primarily through [`tsup`](https://github.com/egoist/tsup) and is configured via a top-level `tsup.config.ts` file.
+All bundled dist files created by the build process can be found in `dist/`.

+Currently, we have tsup configured with splitting enabled.
+As a result, you will also see some `chunk-{someHash}.js` files in `dist/`.
+These should not be imported or referenced directly by users of this library and just contain code which is referenced across multiple different dist files.
+This process of code splitting reduces duplicate code, overall bundle size, and helps processes like (treeshaking)[https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking] work more effectively.

 ### Build validation

 At the end of the build process, a validation step is performed to verify that the files we expect to come out of the build process are properly created in our output directory.

 In `tsup.config.ts`, you fill find an `expectedBuildOutput` const sitting at the top of the file.
 This object defines what the expected output should be.
-A description of this object's attributes are below:
+A description of this object's attributes can be found in the interface definition in `scripts/validateBuild.ts`.

-  - `buildDir` is the relative path to where build files are written.
-  - `files` are the names of the files we expect to exist after the build process.
-  - `clientOnlyModules` are files we expect to have a top-level `"use client";` directive.

-Validation logic is handled by a `process.on('beforeExit', (...) => {...})` hook at the end of the script.
+Validation logic is handled by a `process.on('beforeExit', (...) => {...})` hook at the end of `tsup.config.ts`.

 **Note**: A dry-run of this build process is performed during CI.
 As a result, any failure that occurs in the build validation will cause a failure in CI.
 This prevents us from merging code that fails to build.